Particular/docs.particular.net/nservicebus/gateway/index.md

 The gateway supports the following features:

- * Automatic retries
+ * Automatic retries.
- * De-duplication of messages
+ * De-duplication of messages.
- * Transport level encryption with SSL
+ * Transport level encryption with SSL.
- * Data bus for large payloads *
+ * Data bus for large payloads.
- * HTTP/HTTPS channel implementation
+ * HTTP/HTTPS channel implementation.
- * It is possible to create additional channel types
+ * It is possible to create additional channel types.
- * Can listen to multiple channels of different types
+ * Can listen to multiple channels of different types.

 ## Logically different sites